joshedwbit/DjangoWebsiteRedesign/notes/general-setup.md

 whenver a model is created it must be added to admin.py

+# to pull in required packages: pip3 install -r requirements.txt

 *** need to restart local environment if making config changes ***